AnomalyFi/seq-wasm/README.md

 - [ ] Migrate utils to SDK

 - [ ] Change rust memory allocator

+- [ ] automate tests to run on wasm32-unknown-unknown

 Stateful Wasm contract support for SEQ

 Every rust contract should implement this: